PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 Complete module 1.

 ## 3) Mock Assessment 2
- Create an R Script called IntroIntoRegressionAndMachineLearning_[YourNameHere] and save it to the GitHUb Classroom folder of the same name in your repository:
+ Create an R Script called "LinearRegressionMockAssessment" and save it to the GitHUb Classroom folder of the same name in your repository:

 Now we're going to try to develop some analyses we can apply on our SDG Indicator dataset: preferably the data you use for your own project.
 1. Formulate and justify a linear regression analysis in less than 150 words.
+So, we're only asking you for a comment regarding this one.

 Bonus points if you actually run the analysis in R and deliver working code.

 # 4)  In-Class discussion